ansys/pyprimemesh/doc/source/contributing/index.rst

 ----------------------
 Contributing New Code
 ----------------------
-If you have an idea for how to enhance PyPrime, consider first creating an issue as a feature request which we can use as a discussion thread to work through how to implement the contribution.
+If you have an idea on how to enhance PyPrime, consider first creating the issue as a feature request which we can use as a discussion thread to work on for implementing the contribution.
 Once you are ready to start coding, kindly see the Development Practices section for more details.

+Note: You should not modify the auto-genearted files in PyPrime.

 ----------
 Licensing